actions-on-google/dialogflow-updates-java/README.md

 ### Webhook
 The sample includes entry points for both AWS Lambda and Google App Engine.

-#### Build for AWS
-    1. Delete ActionsServlet
-    1. Remove the following line from build.gradle:
-       1. `apply from: 'build-gcp.gradle'`
-    1. Build the AWS Lambda compatible zip file using the buildAWSZip gradle task: `gradle buildAWSZip`
-    1. Deploy the zip file found at `build/distributions/notifications-java.zip` as an AWS Lambda function by following instructions at https://aws.amazon.com/lambda/

 #### Build for Google Cloud Platform
     1. Delete ActionsAWSHandler.java
     1. Remove the following line from build.gradle: